coffee2code/obfuscate-email/readme.txt

 = So it'll be impossible for spammers to harvest my site for email addresses? =

 Of course nothing is guaranteed.
 By its very definition, "obfuscate" means "to make obscure or unclear", and that's all it's really doing.
-It's some degree of basic protection, which is better than nothing.
-Much as how locks in real-life at best provide some measure of deterrent for a would-be criminal rather than absolute security from a determined and capable individual.
-That said, some testing (as described elsewhere in this documentation) indicates using one or more of the supplied techniques are extremely effective.
+It's some degree of basic protection, which is oftentimes better than nothing.
+Similarly, a locked door is only some measure of deterrent for a would-be intruder and not absolute security.

+Your best bet would be to not publicly expose an email address.
+You could provide a contact form as an alternative means of contact.
+Or you can just accept that email addresses will get scraped and spammed, and rely on an email service that is good at filtering out spam.
+But this plugin is here for you if you want to employ the most reasonable means of making email harvesting difficult for your site.

 = Aren't there better methods of email obfuscation? =

 Nothing short of not actually displaying email addresses can guarantee that email addresses can't get harvested.
 Some methods are more aggressive and therefore have compatibility and/or usability issues.
-This plugin can be very compatible and usable by all visitors to your site, but also has allowances for greater protection with minimal impact (though how minimal is for you to judge).
+This plugin can be very compatible and usable by most visitors to your site, but also has allowances for greater protection with minimal impact (though how minimal is for you to judge).

 = Does this plugin make use of JavaScript as other email obfuscators do?

 No. This makes this plugin's implementation of obfuscation more compatible and usable by more visitors.
-This may leave out techniques that some could argue are aggressively protective, but I feel (based on the aforementioned study and personal experience) that the included techniques are just as effective.
+This choice does leave out JavaScript-based approaches that some argue are effective in their own way (techniques such as ROT13 transformation, JS insertion/contruction of the email address, among others).

-= This plugin provides multiple techniques for email obfuscation; can I apply more than one at once for even greater protection? =
+= Can I apply more than one of the available techniques at the same time for even greater protection? =

 Yes, all techniques can be activated at once (and multiple ones are by default).

+= Will obfuscated links meet WCAG/508 or other accessibility standards? =

+No. Any technique used to obfuscate email address has some measure of drawbacks in terms of accessibility and/or usability.
+The documentation for the techniques provided by the plugin are clear about the nature of their individual drawbacks.

 = Does this plugin modify the post content in the database? =